Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Personalize ExampleArtist folder name and ExampleArtistScene name:
-- In the **Project window,** click on the **Assets folder**
-- Then in the subwindow click on the **ExampleArtist folder name** (or right click/Rename) and enter your own porPOIse account name (e.g. in the format "BruceLee" with no spaces).
+- In the **Project window,** click on the **Assets/ExampleArtist folder** and replace it with your porPOIse account name (no spaces!)
-- Then click on your Scenes folder, and in the subwindow click on the ExampleArtistScene to rename it with your name, e.g. "BruceLeeScene."
+- Then click on your Scenes folder, and in the subwindow click on the ExampleArtistScene to rename it with your porPOIse account name (no spaces!)
+- Notice in the **Hierarchy window** that the name of your scene has changed there as well.

 .
 ![CreateAssetBundle_RenameFolder-Scene](images/CreateAssetBundle_RenameFolder-Scene.png)

 .
+## Personalize your asset bundle name:

 .
 ## 3D Assets